AY2223S1-CS2103T-W16-4/tp/docs/UserGuide.md

 Examples:
 * `delClient i/2`

+### Editing a client: `editClient`

+Edits details of the specified client.

+Format: `editClient i/INDEX [n/NAME] [p/PHONE_NUMBER] [a/ADDRESS] [e/EMAIL] [b/BIRTHDAY] [pd/PRODUCT]`

+* Edits the client at the specified `INDEX`.
+* At least one optional detail must be modified.
+* Maintains values of details not edited by the command.

+Examples:
+Suppose MyInsuRec contains only one client 'John Tan' having phone number '0123456789':
+* `editClient i/1 n/John Smith` changes the name of this client to 'John Smith'.
+* `editClient i/1 e/johntan@insurec.com`adds the email 'johntan@insurec.com' to the client.

 ### Adding a meeting : `addMeeting`

 Adds a new meeting to MyInsuRec.
-DATE should be in DD-MM-YYYY format and TIME should be in 24-hour format.
+DATE should be in DDMMYYYY format and TIME should be in 24-hour HHMM format.

-Format: `addMeeting i/INDEX d/DATE t/TIME dn/DESCRIPTION`
+Format: `addMeeting i/INDEX d/DATE st/START TIME et/END TIME dn/DESCRIPTION`

 * Adds a meeting.
+* A meeting contains:
-* A meeting contains the `INDEX` of the client in the clients list, the `DATE` and `TIME` for the meeting, and the `DESCRIPTION` of the meeting.
+* the `INDEX` of the client in the clients list that the meeting is associated with,
+* The `DATE` and `START TIME` and `END TIME` for the meeting,
+* and the `DESCRIPTION` of the meeting.
+* `START TIME` must be before `END TIME`.
+* Meeting should not conflict with timing of any other meeting already present in MyInsuRec.

 Examples:
-* `addMeeting i/1 d/28092022 t/1400 dn/Team meeting`
+* `addMeeting i/1 d/28092022 st/1400 et/1500 dn/Team meeting`

 ### Listing meetings: `listMeeting`